Rocket EXperiments for University Students

 REXUS, Rocket Experiments for University Students, is a sounding rocket.
 In 1995, SSC Esrange invited students from the Swedish Institute of Space Physics in Kiruna to fly experiments in the sounding rocket GPS-Orion-Rocket which they renamed REXUS.
 Four more REXUS rockets were launched between 1995 and 2007 when an agreement was signed between DLR and SNSB (now SNSA) marking the beginning of the REXUS/BEXUS programme.

-The REXUS projects within the REXUS/BEXUS programme allow students from universities and higher education colleges across Europe to carry out scientific and technological experiments on sounding rockets.
-Each year, two rockets are launched, carrying up to 10 experiments designed and built by student teams.
+Today the programme allows students from Universities and higher education colleges across Europe to carry out scientific and technological experiments (REXUS Projects).

 Esrange Space Center

 Esrange Space Center is located in northern Sweden, 45 km from the town of Kiruna at 67oN, 21oE.

 The REXUS/BEXUS programme is realised under a bilateral Agency Agreement between the German Aerospace Center (DLR) and the Swedish National Space Agency (SNSA).
 The Swedish share of the payload has been made available to students from other European countries through a collaboration with the European Space Agency (ESA).
 EuroLaunch, a cooperation between the Swedish Space Corporation (SSC) and the Mobile Rocket Base (MORABA) of DLR, is responsible for the campaign management and operations of the launch vehicles.
 Experts from DLR, SSC, ZARM and ESA provide technical support to the student teams throughout the project.
 REXUS and BEXUS are launched from SSC, Esrange Space Center in northern Sweden.